A diligent scholar is like a bee who takes honey from many different flowers and stores it in his hive.

 Volders is a municipality in the district of Innsbruck-Land in the Austrian state of Tyrol located 12 km east of Innsbruck on the southern side of the Inn River.

-Another, much more recent article published in a newspaper in 1943, states that "bear-fawns [i.e., Bärenkälber] are found in the abortions of deer."
-It does not, however, elucidate or in any way document this statement.
+Another, more recent notice published in a newspaper published in 1943, states that “bear-calves [i.e., Bärenkälber] are found in the abortions of cattle.”

-If these reports were genuine and not mere mistakes or hoaxes, then one would have to assume that the male parent of this hybrid was a brown bear (Ursus arctos), the only ursid then residing in Europe.
+If these reports were genuine, then one would have to assume that the male parent of this hybrid was a brown bear, Ursus arctos, which, as has already been mentioned, is the only ursid residing in Europe.
+However, such a disparate cross cannot be accepted as real without the careful scientific evaluation of a specimen, and in this cross specimens are glaringly absent.

 There has been born in St. Marys an animal which is causing considerable attention.
 Its mother is a cow and is half calf and half bear.
 Its head and neck are shaped similarly to a bear’s, and it has two tails, one similar to a calf’s on its side and the other similar to a bear’s attached at the regular place.